Professional edition active

 • For aspiration, a 5-mL syringe, 22-gauge 1.5-inch needle

-• Sterile cup for urine specimen
+• Sterile cup for collecting the urine specimen

 • Sterile bandage